News from the Irish Province and Beyond

 Saints Louis & Zélie Martin

-Louis Martin was born in northern France in 1823 and Marie-Azélie (known as Zélie) Guerin was born in 1831.
-Both sought to join religious life but both were turned away.
+Louis Martin was born in Bordeaux, France, in 1823 and Azélie-Marie (known as Zélie) Guerin was born in 1831.
+Both sought to join religious life, but both were turned away.
 Louis became a watchmaker and set up his own business in Alençon at age 27.
 Zélie learned the famous Alençon lace art, in which she excelled and set up her own business at age 22.
 Louis and Zélie married on July 13, 1858.
 So successful was Zélie’s lace making craft that Louis gave up his full-time work to manage her order book, and so Zélie became the main breadwinner.

 Saints Louis & Zélie Martin (www.lifesitenews.com)

 Louis and Zélie were deeply devoted to one another and welcomed nine children – seven daughters and two sons – into the world, four of whom died young.
 While their home was a happy place it was not without its problems.
 Léonie – their third daughter – had poor health and learning difficulties.
 Bullied, she became disruptive at school.
 She would be for many years a source of concern for her parents.
 Léonie’s cause for beatification was introduced in 2015.

 Louis and Zélie were deeply religious and went to daily Mass.
 Prayer formed an important part of family life, as did caring for the poor.

 At the age of 45, Zélie developed breast cancer and died of it.
 Life without Zélie was very difficult for Louis and the girls.
 He moved to Lisieux to be near Zélie’s brother and sister-in-law.